williballenthin/EVTXtract/README.md

 1. DONE fix valid_record xml
 2. DONE fix bug parsing chunks and records for valid records/templates
 3. DONE ensure templates are not duplicated in the database
-4. Figure out what happens with multiple runs on different files --> they must match, or the offsets will get screwed up --> therefore, the bug is to warn if the files differ, or if data already exists
+4. DONE Figure out what happens with multiple runs on different files --> they must match, or the offsets will get screwed up --> therefore, the bug is to warn if the files differ, or if data already exists
 5. DONE Logging issue